hartreed/Functional-Light-JS/ch1.md

 So I hope this book can focus more on the base concepts and less on the fancy terminology.
 That's not to say there won't be terminology; there definitely will be.
 But don't get too wrapped up in the fancier words.
 Look beyond them to the ideas.
 That's what this book is trying to be about.

 I call the less formal practice herein "Functional-Light Programming" because I think where the formalism of true FP suffers is that it can be quite overwhelming if you're not already accustomed to formal thought.
 I'm not just guessing; this is my own personal story.
-Even after teaching FP and writing this book, I can still say that the formalism of terms and notation in FP is very, very diffcult for me to process.
+Even after teaching FP and writing this book, I can still say that the formalism of terms and notation in FP is very, very difficult for me to process.
 I've tried, and tried, and I can't seem to get through much of it.

 I know many FPers who believe that the formalism itself helps learning.
 But I think there's clearly a cliff where that only becomes true once you reach a certain comfort with the formalism.
 If you happen to already have a math background or even some flavors of CS experience, this may come more naturally to you.
 But some of us don't, and no matter how hard we try, the formalism keeps getting in the way.